Security-First Governance: How to Protect Enterprise Analytics Without Slowing Down Innovation

 Layer 4: Audit monitoring

 EPC Group configures Audit Premium and exports logs to Azure Log Analytics for long-term storage and SIEM integration.
-Custom alert rules fire on anomalous data access patterns, DLP violations, and label changes.
-Compliance monitoring dashboards give security teams real-time visibility into policy enforcement across every workspace.
+Custom alert rules trigger on:

 Layer 5: Compliance mapping

-These packages update continuously.
-When the auditor calls, the evidence is already assembled and indexed.
-EPC Group clients report audit preparation dropping from 200+ staff hours to under 20 hours.
+These packages are updated continuously.
+When the auditor calls, the evidence is already organized and indexed.

 Security-first governance implementation checklist